More Cities and Towns of Northwest Wyoming

 Another Jackson attraction is the Sleeping Indian mountain about four miles north of town.
 With a little bit of imagination you can spot the Indian on the horizon.

 Northeast of Jackson lies the National Elk Refuge which provides sleigh rides among the elk during winter.

-Explore Jackson Hole in more detail by clicking through the pages listed below and the links they provide to more detailed descriptions and presentations:
+Explore Jackson Hole in more detail by exploring the pages for more detailed descriptions and presentations:

 Best selection of books on the Northwest.

 Wyoming Road & Recreation Atlas, 2nd Edition by Benchmark.
 Benchmark's field-checked Landscape Maps clearly depict the terrain, and pinpoint the many backroads that crisscross the state.
 The Recreation Guide lists the many outstanding recreation opportunities by category, with accompanying Public Lands maps.
 Order now...